My World (Ray Charles album)

 My World is an album by the American musician Ray Charles, released in 1993.
-Charles incorporated elements of gospel, funk, and New jack swing.
+Charles incorporated elements of gospel, funk, and new jack swing.

 The album peaked at No. 145 on the Billboard 200.
-"A Song for You" won a Grammy Award, in the "Best R&B Vocal Performance, Male" category.
+"A Song for You" won a Grammy Award for "Best R&B Vocal Performance, Male".

 Production

 The album was produced by Richard Perry.
 Charles covered Leon Russell's "A Song for You" and Paul Simon's "Still Crazy After All These Years".
 Mavis Staples duetted with Charles on "Love Has a Mind of Its Own".
-Billy Preston and Eric Clapton also contributed to My World.
+Billy Preston, Eric Clapton, Abe Laboriel, Brenda Russell, Jeff Porcaro, Paulinho Da Costa, Randy Waldman, Steve Gadd, and Vinnie Colaiuta contributed to My World.

 Critical reception

 Rolling Stone wrote: "Over the years, a benign, grandfatherly quality has crept into Charles's singing.
 In bringing this amused overview to 'Still Crazy', Charles turns the Simon gem into a jubilant, frisky declaration of independence by a proud eccentric."
 Ebony stated that Charles "continues to infuse his music with social messages, smooth productions and rhythmic funk."